Ismaila Diop

-Ismaila Diop (born 19 December 1999) is a Senegalese football player.
-He plays in Albania for Apolonia.
+Ismaila Diop (born 19 December 1999) is a Senegalese football player who plays as a defender for the Italian Serie D club Civitanovese.

 Club career

 Ascoli

 On 26 May 2017, Diop signed his first professional contract with Ascoli for a three-year term.

 Loan to Paganese

 On 24 August 2018, Diop joined Paganese on a season-long loan.
 He made his Serie C debut for Paganese on 16 September 2018 in a game against Rende.

 Serie C

 On 31 July 2019, he signed a 2-year contract with Serie C club Fano.

 On 5 October 2020, he joined Fermana.
 On 27 January 2021, his contract with Fermana was terminated by mutual consent.

 Albania

-After his release by Fermana, he joined Albanian club Apolonia and made his debut for the club on 31 January 2021 against KF Tirana.
+After his release by Fermana, he joined the Albanian club Apolonia and made his debut for the club on 31 January 2021 against KF Tirana.